 - focus on obeying God’s Word for herself and seeking to not get in the way of anything God may want to do with her husband

 - be willing to allow God to change her first, even if she believes her husband has “more sin” in his life than she does in hers

 - take responsibility for her own sin and repent to God and to her husband for it and take responsibility for her own obedience to God and her own spiritual growth and her own emotions

-Approaching things in a godly way is the only way that may win a husband back.
-It is not a guarantee.
+Approaching things in a godly way is the only way that may win a husband back but it is not a guarantee.

 Some husbands may choose not to return.
 But a wife who lives this way will have no regrets and can breathe healing into her marriage.
 If a husband is going to respond, it will be to this approach.
 He will feel honored and God will be honored.